SeniorMars/seniormars.com/content/posts/trilogy/index.md

 ## Beyond the Original Trilogy: The Parametrized Perspective

 Just when I thought I'd wrapped my head around the computational trinity, the rabbit hole went deeper.
-It turns out that our lovely trinity was just the beginning of an even more profound unification.
+It turns out that our lovely trinity was just the beginning of an even more unification.
 The extension into what I call the "parametrized perspective" represents one of those mathematical moments that made me spill my coffee in excitement.

 What happens when we consider that computation doesn't happen in a vacuum?
 What if we acknowledge that: